Ukrainian Association of Press Publishers

 The Ukrainian Association of Press Publishers (UAPP) is a voluntary non-governmental and non-profit organization of the publishers of periodic press – periodic print publications (newspapers and magazines).

-UAPP announced its foundation on March, 2001, at the meeting of an initiative group of publishers of more than thirty independent newspapers, held in Zaporizhia.
+UAPP announced its foundation in March 2001, at the meeting of an initiative group of publishers of more than thirty independent newspapers, held in Zaporizhia.
 UAPP was officially registered in July, 2001.
 Today the Ukrainian Association of Press Publishers unite 111 publishing houses from all the regions (oblast) of Ukraine.

 The chief governing body of the Association is the General Assembly, which elects the President of the Association and the Board of Directors.